linkchecker/linkchecker/README.rst

 Installation
 -------------

 Python 3.9 or later is needed.
-Using pip to install LinkChecker:
+Using pipx to install LinkChecker:

-``pip3 install linkchecker``
+``pipx install linkchecker``

-pipx can also be used to install LinkChecker.

-The version in the pip repository may be old, to find out how to get the latest code, plus platform-specific information and other advice see `doc/install.txt`_ in the source code archive.
+The version in the Python Package Index repository may be old, to find out how to get the latest code, plus platform-specific information and other advice see `doc/install.txt`_ in the source code archive.

 .. _doc/install.txt: https://linkchecker.github.io/linkchecker/install.html